 Frequent Alaska customers will also love the fact this card gives a 20 percent discount on in-flight purchases.

 Free checked bags

 Finally, cardholders get a free checked bag on Alaska flights.
 This benefit also extends to up to six other people on the same itinerary, and the saving is worth approximately $60 per person on a round-trip flight.

 Rates and fees

 The Alaska Airlines Visa Signature Card charges a $75 annual fee, although it doesn’t charge any foreign transaction fees if you need to make purchases abroad during your travels.
-Taking advantage of the Companion Fare and free checked bags benefit at least once a year will more than offset the annual fee, but you can easily recoup it via rewards by spending $116 per month in Alaska Airlines purchases (based on the TPG 1.8 cent mile value).
+Taking advantage of the Companion Fare and free checked bags benefit at least once a year will more than offset the annual fee, but you can also easily recoup it via rewards by spending around $2,200 per year in Alaska Airlines purchases (based on Bankrate’s 1.1-cent-per-mile value).

 Unfortunately, there is no intro APR if you’re looking to keep interest at bay on a balance transfer or any upcoming purchases.
-You’ll face a (See Terms) percent variable APR instead, which can be slightly below the current average credit card interest rate and isn’t out of the ordinary for a premium airline card.
+You’ll face a 19.74 percent to 27.74 percent APR instead.

 All things considered, fees charged by the Alaska Airlines Visa Signature Card are standard among airline credit cards.
 Balance transfers require a 3 percent (minimum $10) balance transfer fee.